wowotek/ASD-TR-HotelManagement/README.md

 > This Project is created solely to fulfill Our class Projects.

-> the Project was issued by Algorithm and Data Structures's Professor : Suprihadi
+> the Project was issued by Algorithm and Data Structures's Class B Professor